shakib1729/react-yoga/README.md

 ### Step 2) Training the model

 - A neural network was created using TensorFlowJS to perform the classification.
 It had two dense layers: the first dense layer had 10 units and activation function was 'relu'.
 The second dense layer was the output layer with 3 units and activation function was 'softmax'.
-- The dataset 'X' and 'Y' which we created in the previous step were shuffled and split such that 85% was the training data and 15% was the testing data.
+- The dataset files 'X' and 'Y' which were created in the previous step were parse using PapaParse and were shuffled and split such that 85% was the training data and 15% was the testing data.
 - The following parameters were set: <br />
   Learning rate: 0.01 <br/>
   Number of epochs: 40 <br/>